phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 ## Evaluation

 - Participation:  20%
-- Assignments: 35%
+- Assignments: 40%
-- Bit Battle: 5%
 - Midterm Project:  20%
 - Final Project:  20%

 ## Late Assignment Policy

 All assignments are due at 12:00pm on the day listed.
-Each team gets 7 late days which can be used to turn in homework late without penalty.
-These 7 late days are for the entire semester.
+Each squad gets 3 late days which can be used to turn in homework late without penalty.
+These 3 late days are for the entire semester.

-One late day is measured as a 24 hour period after the supposed deadline.
+The late day is measured up to hour precision after the supposed deadline.
+For example, if you submit your homework at 12:01pm, you used 1 hour of late days.
 It is the student's responsibility to submit his/her homework online.
 If late days are used, please write at the head of your homework ReadME.md file in the format: XX late days used for this homework, and XX days remained.
+Check the [Bit Battle Rules](bit_battle.md) if you are buying late days.

+We will average the late days used by each squad member for the first two assignments and take the closest integer to the average as the late days used for the squad for the first two assignments.

+Squad can buy additional late days using the course currency $byte.
+Please see [Bit Battle Rules](bit_battle.md) for more details.

 Once you run out of late days, late submissions are penalized 25% per day.
 (For example, a homework turned in two days late will receive only 50% credit.)
 More importantly, we will not grant additional late days once you have used up all 7 late days.